Sequence motif: Phylogenetic motif discovery

 A similar approach is commonly used by modern protein domain databases such as Pfam: human curators would select a pool of sequences known to be related and use computer programs to align them and produce the motif profile (Pfam uses HMMs, which can be used to identify other related proteins.
-A phylogenic approach can also be used to enhance the de novo MEME algorithm, with PhyloGibbs being an example.
+A phylogenetic approach can also be used to enhance the de novo MEME algorithm, with PhyloGibbs being an example.

 De novo motif pair discovery

 In 2017, MotifHyades has been developed as a motif discovery tool that can be directly applied to paired sequences.

 De novo motif recognition from protein

 In 2018, a Markov random field approach has been proposed to infer DNA motifs from DNA-binding domains of proteins.